From Zero to Hero: Stealing Competitor’s Website Traffic with Google Ads

 Take the Marketing Superpower Quiz

-How to Use Google Ads to Skim Customers From Your Competitor
+How to Use Google Ads for Competitor Targeting to Skim Customers From Your Competitor

 Lior Krolewicz is a Google AdWords consultant who has successfully used this strategy for his business and for his marketing channels for his clients.